 Reflections and water are perfect for conceptual photos as they can be used to create dramatic effects.
-You can use glass or any other kind of reflective material for reflection that can represent personality vs appearance, self-esteem, selfishness and many other important concepts of individual thinking.
+You can use glass or any other kind of reflective material for reflection to represent personality vs. appearance, self-esteem, selfishness, and many other important concepts of individual thinking.

 Produce Surreal Photos using Motion Blur and Anonymity

-Surreal is rare these days in photos but it is the most attractive form on conceptual photography.
+Surrealism is rare these days in photos, but it is the most attractive form of conceptual photography.
 So to create such bizarre yet attractive images, you can use many techniques.
-One such way is using motion blur which makes your results look eerie and confusing.
+One such way is using motion blur, which makes your results look eerie and confusing.
 You can create it by experimenting with your camera.

 You can either move your camera while pressing the shutter or make your subject move around.
 You can also utilize panning techniques.
 Another way to make your photos look distinct is to add Anonymity.
 With partly hidden faces, mysterious and moody aura, your pictures can become more relatable.

-These touches can be added via editing program using a variety of textures, brushes and other resources.
+These touches can be added via editing programs using various textures, brushes, and other resources.

 Making subjects levitate

-Levitation of subjects especially people can reflect inner peace and act as a symbol of yearning for innovation and adventure.
-It can emphasize your love for the subject.
+The Levitation of subjects, especially people, can reflect inner peace and act as a symbol of yearning for innovation and adventure.
+In addition, it can emphasize your love for the subject.

 Defining time and loneliness

-Conceptual Self-Portraits are best if they depict feelings especially those of past, restrictions, gloom, sadness, and loneliness.
+Conceptual Self-Portraits are best if they depict feelings, especially those of the past, restrictions, gloom, sadness, and loneliness.
 They are the best medium to express seclusion and time without words.

-So you can use portraits to reflect experiences that associate with empty rooms, clocks, transformations, privacy, isolation, etc. Even though these photographs may hold a negative connotation, but in the conceptual genre, they are a source to display powerful emotions with skills.
+So you can use portraits to reflect experiences associated with empty rooms, clocks, transformations, privacy, isolation, etc. Even though these photographs may hold a negative connotation, but in the conceptual genre, they are a source to display powerful emotions with skills.

 They bring an understanding of human nature to another level.
-As both topics are such abstracting, they can encourage thought-provoking images.
+Moreover, as both topics are abstracting, they can encourage thought-provoking images.
 So experiment with such immortal concepts as well to add a unique touch.

 Capturing the different levels of Healing

-From wounds, and scars to blood and sullenness, both emotional and physical pain can be your starting points.
+Both emotional and physical pain can be your starting points, from wounds and scars to blood and sullenness.
 You will find many emotions in different forms to deploy this powerful concept.
-As everyone can relate to these universal experiences, this method is often used by conceptual photographers to make viewers feel understood and vulnerable simultaneously.
+As everyone can relate to these universal experiences, conceptual photographers often use this method to make viewers feel understood and vulnerable simultaneously.

-Street photography can be blended with conceptual photography to create mesmerizing results.
+Street photography can be blended with conceptual and fine art photography to create mesmerizing results.
 There is no limitation on outdoor concepts.
 You don’t even need to come up with ideas.
 Sometimes, the outside surroundings are enough for fine art.

 Fixate on the beauty of Decision-Making

 Conceptual photos not only have to be appealing but hold thoughts as well.
 And the best way to do so is by capturing the struggles of life.
-To make Conceptual photography go on step ahead of impeccable editing and fancy equipment, you have to add beautiful composition.
+To make conceptual and fine art photography go one step ahead of impeccable editing and fancy equipment, you have to add beautiful composition.

 It’s not the situation that makes an image meaningful.
-You can take expressive photos anywhere if you know have the eye for it.
-Just take moments of important decision-making and universal struggles and capture them such as healing, self-care, and loneliness.
+You can take expressive photos anywhere if you have an eye for it.
+Just take moments of important decision-making and universal struggles and capture them, such as healing, self-care, and loneliness.
 You will find them in a variety of forms.
 Look out for a plethora of obstacles and take them as inspiration for the next photo shoot.

 Creative Otherworldly Portraits

-Who says conceptual photography cannot be inspired by the otherworldly portrait.
-From taking on heaven, space, quirky costumes, and what not, conceptual and fine art photography can go any length.
-There is a lot to play with as David LaChapelle did.
+Who says the otherworldly portrait cannot inspire conceptual photography.
+From taking on heaven, space, quirky costumes, and whatnot, conceptual and fine art photography can go any length.
+There is a lot to play with, as David LaChapelle did.

-He used unusual costumes, backgrounds, and themes you can make and turned a simple portrait into a surreal work of art.
-It was dramatic, grotesque, and beautiful and that is why his celebrity photo shoots were most-awaited and demanded.
+He used unusual costumes, backgrounds, and themes to make and turn a simple portrait into a surreal work of art.
+It was dramatic, grotesque, and beautiful, and that is why his celebrity photoshoots were most-awaited and demanded.

-They popped out from every angle that is why his works reveled in high-end values.
-So take a leaf from David LaChapelle’s book, and share his love for immense perfection and attention to detail with a dollop of creativity.
-Use his methods to elevate your shoots and emphasize on your ideas.
+They popped out from every angle.
+That is why his works reveled in high-end values.
+So take a leaf from David LaChapelle’s book,<- Affiliate Link 🙂 and share his love for immense perfection and attention to detail with a dollop of creativity.
+Use his methods to elevate your shoots and emphasize your ideas.

 Using Children and Props to recreate the nostalgia